Distributional Adversarial Loss: Distributional Adversarial Loss

 \subsection{Agnostic Distributionally Adversarial PAC Learning}

-In the agnostic setting,~\Cref{thm:agnostic-sample-complexity} gives the sample complexity bound for distributionally adversarial PAC-learning.
+In this section, we present our sample complexity bounds in the agnostic setting where for each clean example, their perturbation set has size at most $k$.
+In this setting,~\Cref{thm:agnostic-sample-complexity} gives the sample complexity bound for distributionally adversarial PAC-learning.
 The idea to prove~\Cref{thm:agnostic-sample-complexity}, is similar to~\Cref{thm:realizable-sample-complexity}.
-First, the idea is that it suffices to argue about the distributional adversarial loss on a fresh test data instead of the population distributional adversarial loss.
+First, we exhibit that it suffices to argue about the distributional adversarial loss on a fresh test data instead of the population distributional adversarial loss.
 Furthermore, when the test and training data are coming from the same distribution, it cannot be the case that the training distributional adversarial loss is low but the test distributional adversarial loss is large.
 Finally, by the application of Sauer's lemma the proof is complete.
 Details are deferred to Appendix. \begin{theorem}[VC-dimension sample bound in the agnostic case] For any class $\calH$ and distribution $\calD$, a training sample $S_{c}$ of size $n=\calO\Big(\frac{1}{\eps^2}[VCdim(\calH)\log(\frac{mk}{\eps})+\log(\frac{1}{\delta})]\Big)$ where for each $(x,y)\in S_{c}$, $m=\Omega(1/\eps^2\log(1/\eps))$ perturbations are sampled from each of the distributions $u\in\calU(x)$.
 Let $S_{p}$ denote the set of all perturbations, then $S=S_{c}\cup S_{p}$.
-Given sample set $S$, with probability $\geq 1-\delta$, for every $h\in \calH$, $|\DR_{\calD}(h)-\DR_{S}|\leq \eps$. \end{theorem}
+Given sample set $S$, with probability $\geq 1-\delta$, for every $h\in \calH$, $|\DR_{\calD}(h)-\DR_{S}(h)|\leq \eps$. \end{theorem}